 It is not uncommon for individuals to view legal opioids such as these as “safe”, while viewing heroin as deadly.
 The truth is, however, that both legal and illicit opioids can be highly dangerous to users, leading to extreme destruction to their lives.
 The ability of these substances to elicit a sense of relaxation and euphoria, as well preventing an individual from experiencing pain, makes them highly appealing to many.
 Sadly, when the abuse of these substances begins, it can be extremely difficult to defeat.

-At Pocono Mountain Recovery Center, we realize that individuals who are addicted to opioids face a number of challenges that prevent them from recovering, which is why we have developed comprehensive programming that will help them obtain the skills required to effectively defeat their addictions to opioids.
+At Pocono Mountain Recovery Center in Henryville, Pennsylvania, we realize that individuals who are addicted to opioids face a number of challenges that prevent them from recovering, which is why we have developed comprehensive programming that will help them obtain the skills required to effectively defeat their addictions to opioids.
 Our team at Pocono Mountain Recovery Center supplies clinical care and support, as well as the determination needed to help each one of our patients defeat their compulsion to abuse opioids.

 Helping a Loved One or Family Member Get Treatment